Quick Links In The Section

 Signals Indicating Commencement and Cessation of Firing

-Unless prior permission has been requested and granted, the start and conclusion of shooting periods will be indicated by siren and must be strictly observed.
+32. Unless prior permission has been granted, the commencement and cessation of shooting will be indicated by siren and must be strictly observed.
 One blast on the siren is the signal to ROs that they may permit shooting to commence.
 A cease fire at the end of a shooting period will be notified by two blasts on the siren at an interval of about 15 seconds.
 All shooters must cease fire and unload.

 Emergencies: All ranges except NSRA ranges